Does Acupuncture Work? Let's Talk About Evidence Based Healthcare

 We use the best available evidence to develop guidance to improve health and social care

-— National Institute for Health & care Excellence
+— National Institute for Health & Care Excellence

 Limitations of NICE Guidelines